Contraction $\mathcal{L}_1$-Adaptive Control using Gaussian Processes: Preliminaries and Problem Statement

 where $z = ^\top \in \mathbb{R}^{l+n}$ and the kernel functions $K_i: \mathbb{R}^{(l+n) \times (l+n)} \rightarrow \mathbb{R}$ are known.
 Moreover, the kernels are twice-continuously differentiable with known constants $L_{K_i}$, $\nabla_\xi L_{K_i}$, $\nabla_x L_{K_i}$ such that

-for $i \in \{1,\dots,m\}$, where $\mathcal{Z} = \mathcal{X} \times \mathcal{X}_\xi$. \end{assumption} The assumption that the uncertainty is a sample from a GP with a known prior is less conservative than requiring the uncertainty to be a member of the reproducing kernel Hilbert space (RKHS) associated with the kernel.
+for $i \in \{1,\dots,m\}$, where $\mathcal{Z} = \mathcal{X}_\xi \times \mathcal{X}$, where $\mathcal{X}_\xi \subset \mathbb{R}^l$ is a convex compact set. \end{assumption} The assumption that the uncertainty is a sample from a GP with a known prior is less conservative than requiring the uncertainty to be a member of the reproducing kernel Hilbert space (RKHS) associated with the kernel.
 For example, sample functions of GPs with squared-exponential (SE) kernels correspond to continuous functions, whereas the associated RKHS space contains only analytic functions~\cite{van2011information}.
 Moreover, the constants assumed to exist in Assumption~\ref{assmp:GP} are easily computable, for example, for the often used squared-exponential (SE) kernel.
-We assume that we have $N \in \mathbb{N}$ measurements of the form